Aliasgharshinwari/emgaxo/MNIST_Tutorial/README.md

 File: 02_mnist_static_quantization.py

 This script performs static quantization of the trained FP32 ONNX model using onnxruntime.quantization.
-The type of Quantization is QOperator based (weights as uint & activations as int32).
+The type of Quantization is QOperator based (weights as uint8 & activations as int32).

 Before running this script, make sure to preprocess the FP32 Model obained from script 1 using below command.